u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 dbfilter
 ========

-Odoo is a multi-tenant system: a single Odoo system may run and serve a number of database instances.
+Thrive Bureau ERP is a multi-tenant system: a single Thrive Bureau ERP system may run and serve a number of database instances.
 It is also highly customizable, with customizations (starting from the modules being loaded) depending on the "current database".